Filmfare Awards South 2018(Tamil): Here’s The Winners’ List

 The year also saw established stars like Vijay and Ajith Kumar continue their dominance at the Box Office.
 However, at the same time, 2017 also proved to the year in which a powerhouse performer like Vijay Sethupathi finally got his due.

-With 2017 in the rear-view, it is time to honour the best performers of the year.

-The Filmfare Awards South 2018 will be held today(June 16, 2018).
-And, needless to say, the award ceremony is going to serve as the ideal platform to honour the best of the best.
-The names of the winners will be revealed soon.
-Stay tuned for the latest and hottest updates
+The Filmfare Awards South 2018 were held on June 16.
+And, needless to say, the award ceremony served as the ideal platform to honour the top achievers of 2017.
+When all was said and done, the cream of industry walked away with the spoils

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.